AminNasiri63/CottonPhenotypingPipeline/README.md

 ### Notes

-- These parameters are configured within the `ImageProcessingPipeline`.
+- These parameters are configured within the `ImageProcessingPipeline` class.
 - This design avoids excessive I/O and visualization overhead when processing large datasets.